Gun show loophole: Legislation

 Federal "gun show loophole" bills were introduced in seven consecutive Congresses: two in 2001, two in 2004, one in 2005, one in 2007, two in 2009, two in 2011, and one in 2013.
 Specifically, seven gun show "loophole" bills were introduced in the U.S. House and four in the Senate between 2001 and 2013.
 None passed.
 In May 2015 United States Representative Carolyn Maloney introduced H.R.2380, also referred to as the Gun Show Loophole Closing Act of 2015.
 It was referred to the Subcommittee on Crime, Terrorism, Homeland Security, and Investigations.
 In March 2017, Representative Maloney also introduced H.R.1612, referred to as the Gun Show Loophole Closing Act of 2017.
 In January 2019 she sponsored H.R.820 – the Gun Show Loophole Closing Act of 2019.
 She again reintroduced it in 2021. and Rep. Mark Takano reintroduced it in 2023, after which it was referred to the House Committee on the Judiciary.

 In 2022, the Bipartisan Safer Communities Act (BSCA) was passed, which after interpretation by the United States Department of Justice, partly closed the gun show loophole.
+The (BSCA)'s passage broke an almost thirty year stalemate on gun control legislation as the first major piece of federal gun law reform since the 1993 Brady bill.
 In August 2023, the U.S. Justice Department and the ATF proposed new federal rules to clarify regulations for firearms sellers at gun shows, flea markets and for online firearms transactions.
 The new rules require sellers to obtain specific approvals and run background checks for firearm sales.

 In late 2023, the ATF addressed the guidelines included in the Bipartisan Safer Communities Act, noting that "Federal law does not establish a 'bright-line' rule for when a federal firearms license is required.
 As a result, there is no specific threshold number or frequency of sales, quantity of firearms, or amount of profit or time invested that triggers the licensure requirement.
 Instead, determining whether you are "engaged in the business" of dealing in firearms requires looking at the specific facts and circumstances of your activities.
 Courts have upheld convictions for dealing without a license when as few as two firearms were sold, or when only a single transaction took place, when other factors were also present."